Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 establishing that $\Phi$ is order-preserving.
 The result now follows from Proposition~\ref{prop-wqo-order-preserving}. \end{proof}

 The four possible variations on the hypotheses of Theorem~\ref{thm-CU-inflate-wqo} are considered in Table~\ref{table-wqo-lwqo-inflations}.
-To justify the first two rows of this table, take $\C$ to be the downward closure of the increasing oscillations, $\O_I$, which is wqo by Proposition~\ref{prop-OI-wqo}, and take $\U=\{1,12\}$, which is lwqo because it is finite (Proposition~\ref{prop-finite-lwqo}).
-In this case, $\C[\U]$ contains the infinite antichain shown on the left of Figure~\ref{fig-three-antichains}, and thus is not wqo.
-Beyond Theorem~\ref{thm-CU-inflate-wqo}, the third row of Table~\ref{table-wqo-lwqo-inflations} says that the inflation of an lwqo class by a wqo class is not necessarily lwqo; for example, consider $\C=\{1\}$ and $\U=\O_I$.
+To justify the first two rows of this table, take~$\C$ to be the downward closure of the increasing oscillations,~$\O_I$, which is wqo by Proposition~\ref{prop-OI-wqo}, and take $\U=\{1,12\}$, which is lwqo because it is finite (Proposition~\ref{prop-finite-lwqo}).
+Then~$\C[\U]$ contains the infinite antichain shown on the left of Figure~\ref{fig-three-antichains}, and thus is not wqo.
+Beyond Theorem~\ref{thm-CU-inflate-wqo}, the third row of Table~\ref{table-wqo-lwqo-inflations} says that the inflation of an lwqo class by a wqo class is not necessarily lwqo; for example, consider~$\C=\{1\}$ and~$\U=\O_I$.
 The fourth line of Table~\ref{table-wqo-lwqo-inflations} is settled by Corollary~\ref{cor-CU-inflate-lwqo}, which follows from our result on substitution closures below.

-The class $\C$ is said to be \emph{substitution closed} if $\C[\C]\subseteq\C$.
-The \emph{substitution closure} $\langle\C\rangle$ of a class $\C$ is defined as the smallest substitution closed class containing $\C$, or, equivalently, as the largest class containing precisely the same simple permutations as $\C$.
+The class~$\C$ is said to be \emph{substitution closed} if~$\C[\C]\subseteq\C$.
+The \emph{substitution closure} $\langle\C\rangle$ of a class~$\C$ is defined as the smallest substitution closed class containing~$\C$.
 A standard argument shows that $\langle\C\rangle$ exists, and the following result also follows readily.

-\begin{proposition} The substitution closure $\langle \C \rangle$ of the class $\C$ contains precisely the same simple permutations as $\C$ contains. \end{proposition}
+\begin{proposition} The substitution closure $\langle \C \rangle$ of the class~$\C$ is the largest class of permutations that contains precisely the same simple permutations as~$\C$. \end{proposition}